mikestreety/mikestreety/app/content/blog/2025/2025-09-18-setting-up-a-new-mac.md

 ---
 title: Setting up a new Apple computer for web development
 intro: Settings, apps, tips and tricks for setting up a new Apple computer for web development
+tags:
+  - General
+  - Apple
 ---

 I've been fortunate enough to get a new computer for work.
 Rather than migrate my old one, I always take it as an opportunity to start afresh.
 I've honed the apps I work with, so I know what I want, but I use it as an excuse to really question if everything is the right thing.
 I also use it as a test-case for running through our documentation for new starters, in case I've missed anything.

 This isn't a "must follow", but thought I would share the apps and settings I have, should anyone wish to take inspiration.
+[This isn't the first time I've done this](https://www.mikestreety.co.uk/blog/setting-up-a-new-apple-computer/), but this post is more comprehensive than the post from 2022.

 ## Settings